 A “Magical” Building

-Building 20’s physical structure’s flexibility matched its occupants’ intellectual flexibility.
+The physical structure of Building 20’s flexibility matched that of its occupants.
 Since it was intended as a temporary structure, there was little bureaucratic oversight on how researchers could modify the space.
 Researchers drilled holes in walls, knocked down partitions, and rewired circuits at will.
 This freedom to reshape the environment reinforced the sense that the building was not a formal research facility but a giant “experimental playground.”

 Building 20 evolved from a radar research lab to a space where researchers could explore emerging fields as the war ended.
 Following the Rad Lab’s success, MIT assigned other departments to the building, including linguistics, cognitive science, and acoustics.
 Each of these groups found the space ideally suited for exploratory research.
 By the postwar years, Building 20 housed a who’s who of innovators, including those working on cutting-edge advances in computer science, artificial intelligence, and nuclear engineering.